ihor-doroschenko/gazetteerApp/README.md

 <br />
 3. Download and install Node.js and npm <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">here</a> or <a href="https://phoenixnap.com/kb/install-node-js-npm-on-windows">here</a>.
 <br />
-4. Open terminal in your IDE and install dependencies using following command:<br /><br />
+4. Open new terminal in your IDE and install dependencies using following command:<br /><br />

 ```
 npm install